University of Missouri Health reports death of employee from COVID-19

 In a news release Wednesday afternoon, MU Health stated that the person reported not feeling well at work, was sent home and tested positive for the coronavirus that causes COVID-19.
 The person never returned to work.

 The release did not give the gender of the employee, where they resided or an approximate age.
-The release stated the person did not have interactions with the public or patients.
+It did say the person did not have interactions with the public or patients.

 "We are deeply saddened by the loss of a valued member of our health system community," MU Health CEO Jonathan Curtright said in the release.